yuval-a/deriveODM/reference.md

 ###### `returnDocument`
 If set to `true` will also return the existing document (as a data object) if it exist.
 ##### Returns
 Returns a Promise.
-If the document does not exist - the promise resolves with `false`, if the document exits, then if `returnDocument` was set to `true` - the document will be returned (as a data object), and if `returnDocument` is not `true`, then `true` will be returned.
+If the document does not exist - the promise resolves with `false`, if the document exists, then if `returnDocument` was set to `true` - the document will be returned (as a data object), and if `returnDocument` is not `true`, then `true` will be returned.
 The Promise rejects with an error in case an error occured or the operation failed.